twrecked/hass-aarlo/info.md

 ## Features

-It provides:
+Aarlo provides:

-- Acces to cameras, base stations, sirens, doorbells and lights.
+- Access to cameras, base stations, sirens, doorbells and lights.
 - Asynchronous, almost immediate, notification of motion and sound events.
 - Ability to view library recordings, take snapshots and direct stream from cameras.
 - Tracking of environmental stats from certain base station types.